 - after a short cook on the other side, flip back, add a little of the apple filling, roll it up and serve.

-See how to make them (with no need to be a crepe expert – I’m not!) in the short video:
+See how to make them (with no need to be a crepe expert, as I show!) in the short video!

 These crepes are great for dessert, especially with a bit of ice cream and/or caramel sauce on top, but they also make a wonderful brunch as well.
-They are definitely going in rotation in our house alongside individual Dutch baby pancakes, Swiss Bircher muesli and other treats like my overnight breakfast bake.
-Be sure to give them a try.
+They are definitely going in rotation in our house.

 - 1 egg